GMLC-TDC/HELICS/docs/user-guide/value_federates.md

 Though all four message types are supported, the remainder of this guide will focus on publications and subscriptions as they are conceptually easily understood and can be comprehensively configured through the individual federate configuration files.

-##Federate Configuration Options via JSON ##
+## Federate Configuration Options via JSON ##
 For any simulator that you didn't write for yourself, the most common way of configuring that simulator for use in a HELICS co-simulation will be through the use of an external JSON configuration file.
 TOML files are also supported but we will concentrate on JSON for this discussion.
 This file is read when a federate is being created and initialized and it will provide all the necessary information to incorporate that federate into the co-simulation.

 As the fundamental role of the co-simulation platform is to manage the synchronization and data exchange between the federates, you may or may not be surprised to learn that there are generic configuration options available to all HELICS federates that deal precisely with these.
 In this section, we'll focus on the options related to data exchange as pertaining to value federates, those options  and in [Timing section](./timing.md) we'll look at the timing parameters.

 Let's look at a generic JSON configuration file as an example with the more common parameters shown; the default values are shown in "[ ]".
-(Further parameters and explanations can be found in the [developer documentation](../configuration/Timing.md)
+(Further parameters and explanations can be found in the [federate configuration](../configuration/Federate.md) guide.

 ### General Configuration Parameter ###
 Though contained here in this section on value federates, the options below are applicable to both value and message federates.
 As value federates are the more common type, we've put them here.

 ```
 {
 	...
 	"name":"generic_federate",
 	"coreType": "zmq"
 	...
+}
 ```
 * **`name`** - Every federate must have a unique name across the entire federation; this is functionally the address of the federate and is used to determine where HELICS messages are sent.
 An error will be generated if the federate name is not unique.
 * **`coreType` [zmq]** - There are a number of technologies or message buses that can be used to send HELICS messages among federates.
 Every HELICS enabled simulator has code in it that creates a core which connects to a HELICS broker using one of these messaging technologies.
 ZeroMQ (zmq) is the default core type and most commonly used but there are also cores that use TCP and UDP networking protocols directly (forgoing ZMQ's guarantee of delivery and reconnection functions), IPC (uses Boost's interprocess communication for fast in-memory message-passing but only works if all federates are running on the same physical computer), and MPI (for use on HPC clusters where MPI is installed).